 How to change the orders related to child support

-Changes in your income, either positive or negatively are a common basis for filing a request to modify a child support order.
-Another would be if your ex-spouse or child suffered a disability that required more child support be paid to support the child’s medical needs.
-Either way, if you are considering a request to increase child support it is crucial that you work with an attorney to do so.
+Changes in your income, either positive or negative are a common basis for filing a request to modify a child support order.
+Another would be if your ex-spouse or child suffered a disability that required more child support to be paid to support the child’s medical needs.
+Either way, if you are considering a request to increase child support you must work with an attorney to do so.
 Child support modifications can be among the most hotly contested

 of all family law cases.